 - Clicking Sign in, and log in with your Haverford credentials

 (Note: If you already have a Zoom account, when you go to https://haverford.edu, Zoom will ask you whether you want to migrate your account to the Haverford site license.
 You want to switch to a new account if you have been using a free account since you will get a pro account under the Haverford site license.
-If you have been already using a Pro account, you can keep your account as it is for now if you want, or migrate to the Haverford site license.
+If you have been already using a Pro account, we encourage you to migrate to the Haverford site license for free access.
 If you want to migrate, click the button “Switch to the new account.”)